itthinx/frankencookie/readme.txt

 Contributors: itthinx
 Donate link: https://www.itthinx.com/shop/
-Tags: cookie, cookie law, bureaucracy, compliance, cookie directive Requires at least: 4.0.0
+Tags: cookie, cookie law, bureaucracy, compliance, cookie directive Requires at least: 6.0
 Tested up to: 6.6
+Requires PHP: 7.4
 Stable tag: 2.0.0
 License: GPLv3

-FrankenCookie provides a widget for Cookie Law compliance, that offers visitors an explanation about cookies being placed on their computer.
+FrankenCookie reminds visitors of the use of cookies.

 == Description ==

-To make your site compliant with Cookie Laws, FrankenCookie provides a widget that offers visitors an explanation about cookies being placed on their computer.
-By default, it shows a message that informs the visitors about their implied acceptance when they continue to use your site.
+FrankenCookie reminds visitors of the use of cookies when they visit a site.
+It assumes implied consent and allows to hide the informational message by clicking a link.
+When the visitor clicks the link, a cookie `frankencookie` is created.
+When the cookie is found, the informational message is not shown.

+This functionality is provided via the `[frankencookie]` shortcode and a widget.
+If you would like to use it as a block, use the `Shortcode` block with the plugin's shortcode.

-The widget provides a default text which can be customized.
-It also provides a link that visitors can click so that the widget does not appear again as long as the cookie used by FrankenCookie is found when the visitor browses the site.
+The plugin uses a default text, but you can provide your own alternative.
+It also provides a link that visitors can click, so that the message does not appear again as long as the cookie `frankencookie` is found when the visitor browses the site.

-The default message shown is:

-_We use cookies to optimize your experience on our site and assume you're OK with that if you stay._

-Along with the message, a link saying

-_OK, hide this message._

-allows the visitor to hide the message on further page views and visits.
+The `[frankencookie]` shortcode takes the optional parameters `text` to provide an alternative message, `hide` to provide an alternative link message and `class` which allows to indicate additional CSS classes used on the wrapping container.

 _"Beware, for I am fearless and therefore powerful."_ - the monster

+### IMPORTANT ###

+There is *no guarantee* as to whether this plugin is compliant or not with your regional and legal requirements.

+Make sure to verify your legal requirements before relying on this or any similar solution to make your site compliant with Cookie Laws.

+As a site owner, it is your sole responsibility to deploy appropriate methods within your jurisdiction and for the jurisdictions from which your site can be accessed.

 ### Feedback ###